 It’s that time of year again.
 Time to stop and take stock of the year that’s just passed and cast our gaze into the hazy middle distance of the year ahead, trying to predict what it might hold.

 For over three hundred years, time was kept mechanically by teeny-tiny cogs and springs, and the Swiss were the preeminent force in this endeavour.
-Accuracy mattered, heritage mattered and so did the quiet romance of a machine that could live and breathe on your wrist without ever needing a battery.
+Accuracy mattered, but so did the quiet romance of a machine that could live and breathe on your wrist without ever needing a battery.

 Then, in the late 1960s, quartz arrived.

 Quartz watches replaced cogs and springs with circuit boards.
-They were cheaper, more accurate, and possible to produce at massive scale.
+They were more accurate and possible to produce cheaply at scale.
 No centuries of accumulated skill necessary, they just worked.
 And because they worked better by the narrowest definition of timekeeping, people flocked to them.

 The impact on the Swiss watch industry was seismic.
-Hundreds of brands disappeared through bankruptcy or consolidation as production halved between 1974 and 1983.
-Employment in the watch industry as a whole collapsed from 89,450 to 32,000 in just fifteen years.
+Hundreds of brands disappeared as production halved between 1974 and 1983.
+Employment in the watch industry collapsed from 89,450 to 32,000 in just fifteen years.
 For a period, it looked as if mechanical watchmaking might fade away entirely.

 If a watch was defined purely as a device for telling the time as accurately and cheaply as possible, the commercial conclusion wrote itself: quartz had settled the matter.

 Advertising faces a similar crisis.
-Strategy, ideas, and creative judgment are increasingly being treated as units that can be scaled, optimised, and squeezed in the same way as media impressions or production hours.
-Fees and margins reflect this logic, and so does the erosion of stable employment across the industry.
+Ideas are treated as units that can be squeezed in the same way as media impressions or production hours.
+Shrinking margins reflect this logic and so does the erosion of stable employment across the industry.

-The greatest value that advertising produces depends on context, experience, judgment and taste.
+The greatest value that advertising produces depends on an accumulation of lived experience.
 It relies on people seeing something others have missed and articulating it clearly enough to matter.
 Yet it is routinely priced as if it were repeatable and abundant.

 Our revenue model is broken.
 We’re selling handmade mechanical watches at quartz prices.